 • You will be matched with your drama therapist/director after the initial group session

 • Individual sessions to be arranged based on your schedule

 • Technical and creative design support for your theatre piece

 Want to learn more about the process?
 Read Armand Volkas’s chapter on Autobiographical Therapeutic Performance from The Self in Performance

 FOR REGISTERED DRAMA THERAPISTS WHO ARE ON THE ALTERNATE TRAINING TRACK

 This course fulfills the core drama therapy 3 unit (45 hour) educational requirement for Advanced Elective in Drama Therapy in the Alternative Training Program with the North American Drama Therapy Association when combined with additional required coursework.
 An additional $50 administrative fee will be added to your course fees due.
 See below for an outline of course learning objectives.
 Contact Armand Volkas for more information.

-SECTION BELOW IS INFORMATION FOR HEALTHCARE PROFESSIONALS
+SECTION BELOW IS INFORMATION

 • 36 Continuing Education (CE) Credits are available for Psychologists, MFTs, LPCCs and LCSWs for an additional $75 fee.

 Information on Continuing Education Credit for Health Professionals